 Alison Wilson will continue as chair with support from Jillian Ritchie as vice chair, until end March 2015 when they will swap

-Alice Warren wll continue as Secretary until end of Feb during which time she will look into available funding and options to create paid contracts to take on some of the work of the secretary and treasurer to lessen the load of these posts.
+Alice Warren will continue as Secretary until end of Feb during which time she will look into available funding and options to create paid contracts to take on some of the work of the secretary and treasurer to lessen the load of these posts.

-Penny Martin will continue as treasurer and may be interested in taking on some paid administrative work should this become available.
+Penny Martin will continue as treasurer to end March 2015 possibly longer and may be interested in taking on some paid administrative work should this become available.
 SH also interested in paid admin work and potentially taking on the secretarial role.

 A new secretary will be required for March 2015 onwards.